 WASTEWATER UTILITY

-POSITION: Wastewater Utility Apprentice Operator 1 – 6
+POSITION: Wastewater Utility Senior Operator

 DEPARTMENT: Wastewater Utility

 JOB CATEGORY: LTC (Labor, Trades and Crafts)

-DATE WRITTEN: November 2024 STATUS: Full-time
+DATE WRITTEN: January 2026 STATUS: Full-time

 DATE REVISED: FLSA STATUS: Non-exempt

 To perform this position successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed in this document are representative of the knowledge, skill, and/or ability required.
 The City of Greenfield provides reasonable accommodation to qualified employees and applicants with known disabilities who require accommodation to complete the application process or perform essential functions of the job, unless the accommodation would cause an undue hardship.